preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 If Omnia Intranet is installed, the colleagues are also notified in the notification panel, about the new task, and can choose to open the task from there.

-The workflow will be active until all tasks are completed, or until the workflow is cancelled på the author.
+The workflow will be active until the due date of the workflow is reached, all tasks are completed or the workflow is cancelled på the author.

 Check status for a Send for Comments Workflow
 **********************************************